Kernix13/tarp-configurations/MISC.md

 app/global level state: gets passed down to any component that needs it -

-STOPPED ON LESSON 15 - REMEMBER i AM IN A NEW BRANCH `git branch` and `git checkout form/basics`
+STOPPED ON LESSON 15 - REMEMBER NEW BRANCH `git branch` and `git checkout form/basics`

+## Alerts

+- react-toastify in TRaversy 10) user profile & alerts or Schiff's context alerts?
+- or should I just create my own?

+### useRef

+- Traversy lessons 70-74, 98,
+- Schiff lesson 66
+- used it with `useEffect` to add focus to the height field - https://bosctechlabs.com/set-focus-on-input-field-after-rendering-react/ and https://bobbyhadz.com/blog/react-focus-input-on-element - searched for "how to focus an input field in react"

+### useNavigate

+- Schiff: 38 – view single post screen - React browser is managing the browser history for us – and it has a Fx where we can navigate to route/url called useNavigate – but we need to redirect to the id of the newly created post - AND 55 – quick attention... import from react-router-dom
+- 39 – flash messages

 ## Forms